 The evaluation of a team's video is divided into three levels of requirements: primary, secondary, and tertiary.
-Primary requirements serve as a foundation for your video.
-Secondary requirements serve as a creative stepping stone.
-Tertiary requirements will set you apart from the rest.
+Primary requirements serve as a foundation for a video.
+Secondary requirements serve as a creative steppingstone.
+Tertiary requirements will set teams apart from the rest.
 The evaluation of each requirement is not point-based.
 Rather, the evaluation of a team's video is subjective, and the video is ranked against the other submissions, based on the opinion of industry professionals, that act as CRC Robotics judges.
-Each judge evaluates and ranks each video, and a team's final rank for the video component will be the average of the ranks obtained from all judges in this component.
+Each judge evaluates and ranks each video, and a team's final rank for the Video component will be the average of the ranks obtained from all judges in this component.
 In the event of a tie, the head CRC Robotics judge will assign the final ranking to the tied teams.

-Topic Requirement Level Criterion Video Primary The video is between 4 and 5 minutes long (excluding credits).
-Primary The video is posted on YouTube.
+Topic Requirement Level Criterion Primary The video is between 4 and 5 minutes long (excluding credits).
+Video Primary The video is posted on YouTube and the video description refers to the CRC Robotics Competition, with a link pointing to the CRC Robotics website.
 Primary The video is fully bilingual (through dialogue or subtitles, excluding YouTube's closed-captioning feature).
 Primary The video includes a description of the team's school.
 Primary The video includes a description of the CRC Robotics Competition.
 Primary The video includes a description of this year's game.
 Primary The video includes a description of the team's robot design and building process.
-Content Primary The video ends by visually showing the time, place, and name of this year's competition.
+Content Primary The video visually shows the time, place and name of this year's Competition.
 Secondary Quality of the acting and narration.
 Secondary Presence of a well-integrated central theme or storyline that presents the mandatory content.
 Tertiary Entertainment value of the video based on the execution, creativity and originality of the concept as a whole.
 Primary Quality of the base picture.
-Primary Quality of the audible voice.
+Primary Quality of the audible voice, if any.
 Primary Presence of a basic editing process.
-Technical Secondary Creativity and mastery of the camera usage (i.e. creative angle, multi-angle filming, etc.).
-Secondary Creative usage of sound effects, music, and other auditive cues that enrich the viewer experience.
+Secondary Creativity and mastery of the camera usage (i.e. creative angle, multi-angle filming, etc.).
+Technical Secondary Creative usage of sound effects, music, and other auditive cues that enrich the viewer experience.
 Secondary The editing process is seamless to the viewer and the flow of the video is remarkable.
 Tertiary Creativity and mastery in the film-making process (i.e. quality of the image, original artwork, visual effects, unique music, mastery of the editing process, etc.).